noawe-boi/NoahsObsidianSync/Linux Installation Guide.md

 #### Emoji Picker (unipicker)
 Fuzzy search for symbols and emojis in terminal.
-Run in alacritty using
+Run in Alacritty using
 ```
 alacritty -e unipicker --copy-command wl-copy
 ```

+For some reason kitty hangs after copying

 #### hyprshot
 Screenshotting tool.
 Can select area, screen or window. saves to photos directory in home.
 Also copies to clipboard.
 Run using